chandimavishwajith/chandimavishwajith/README.md

-### Hi there, I'm kryptocj 👋 | You may also know me by [Trek Wolf] 😉
+### Hi there, I'm kryptocj 👋 | You may also know me by [Lone Wolf] 😉

 ## I'm a Designer, Developer and a University Student!
-- 🔭 I’m currently studying at NSBM University!
+- 🔭 I’m currently studying at University!
 - 👨‍💻 My work is available at **[Ui Addict][website]**
 - 🌱 I’m currently learning Web, Graphic Designing and Networking
 - 👯 I’m looking to collaborate with other content creators